LuLuLuyi/LongHeads/README.md

 [[paper](https://arxiv.org/abs/2402.10685)]
 ![schemes](figures/longheads.png)
 ### Overview
 LongHeads is a training-free framework for extending the context window of large language models (LLMs) to more than 32x times their original pre-training length.
-LongHeads works efficiently in linear time, fits seamlessly with many LLMs that use relative positional encoding and can be integrated with popular extrapolation methods such as[Positional Interpolation (PI)](https://arxiv.org/abs/2306.15595) and [NTK-Dynamic RoPE](https://www.reddit.com/r/LocalLLaMA/comments/14mrgpr/dynamically_scaled_rope_further_increases/).
+LongHeads works efficiently in linear time, fits seamlessly with many LLMs that use relative positional encoding and can be integrated with popular extrapolation methods such as [Positional Interpolation (PI)](https://arxiv.org/abs/2306.15595) and [NTK-Dynamic RoPE](https://www.reddit.com/r/LocalLLaMA/comments/14mrgpr/dynamically_scaled_rope_further_increases/).

 ### 🚀Quick Start
 #### Environment Setup